 - Cutting the rice noodles into bite sized pieces makes the soup easy to eat with a spoon.

 - The seafood and fresh herbs adds an amazing freshness to the soup.
 Poaching the seafood keeps it deliciously succulent.
-This Korean Stew also uses poached seafood.
+This Korean seafood stew also uses poached seafood.

 - The spice level can be adjusted to individual preference.